StavrosAkras/SATELLITE/README.md

 characterization of extended photo-ionised nebulae such as planetary nebulae, H II regions or galaxies in the optical regime observed with any integral field unit (IFU).
 SATELLITE has been written in python and was developed to be an automatic and user-friendly code.
 The user does not need any programming or coding knowledge.

-The capabilities and performance of the satellite code (v0.1) were first presented in  using the IFU data of the Abell 14 PN obtained with VIMOS@ESO. satellite v1.2 has been applied to three more PNe: Hen 2-108 (VIMOS) (Miranda Marques et al. 2021, submitted), NGC 7009 (MUSE), and NGC 6778 (MUSE) (Akras et al. 2021, submitted).
+The capabilities and performance of the satellite code (v1.0) were presented using the IFU data of the Abell~14 PN obtained with VIMOS@ESO.
+Satellite v1.3 has been applied to three more PNe: Hen 2-108 (VIMOS) (Miranda Marques et al. 2021, submitted), NGC 7009 (MUSE), and NGC 6778 (MUSE) (Akras et al. 2021, submitted).

-satellite carries out a spectroscopic analysis of extended ionized nebulae through 1D and 2D approach on a list of 35 emission line (the brightest and more frequently detected in ionized nebulae) via a number of pseudo-slits that simulate slit spectrometry and 2D emission
+Satellite carries out a spectroscopic analysis of extended ionized nebulae through 1D and 2D approach on a list of 35 emission line (the brightest and more frequently detected in ionized nebulae) via a number of pseudo-slits that simulate slit spectrometry and 2D emission